cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 **Derived From:** [cloudify.openstack.nodes.Server](#cloudifyopenstackserver)

-This type has the same properties and operations-mapping as the type above (as it derives from it), yet it overrides some of the agent and plugin installations operations-mapping derived from the built-in cloudify.nodes.Compute type.
+This type has the same properties and operations mapping as the type above it (because it derives from it).
+However, it overrides some of the agent and plugin installations operations mapping that is derived from the built-in cloudify.nodes.Compute type.
 Use this type when working with a Windows server.

-Additionally, the default value for the `use_password` property is overridden for this type, and is set to `true`.
-When using an image with a preset password, it should be modified to `false`.
+In addition, the default value for the `use_password` property is overridden for this type, and is set to `true`.
+If you are using an image with a preset password, change the value to `false`.